Walter B. Chambers: Childhood and education

-Following his graduation Chambers was unsure of his career path when his brother, Robert, suggested that he come to Paris to study architecture.
-In order to convince his parents that Walter doing so was a practical idea he noted Walter's proficiency in drawing buildings.
-Robert reminded his parents of one particular drawing Walter had made at the age of four.
+Following his graduation, Chambers was unsure of his career path when his brother, Robert, suggested that he comes to Paris to study architecture.
+In order to convince his parents that Walter doing so was a practical idea, he noted Walter's proficiency in drawing buildings.
+Robert reminded his parents of one particular drawing that Walter had made at the age of four.
 The image was rough picture of their church.
-Anyone who had been showed the drawing was surprised at the accuracy.
-His skeptical father took Walter to see family friend, Richard Morris Hunt, a New York architect to ask him what he thought about Walter traveling to Munich to study architecture.
-Mr Hunt's response?
-"Hell yes!
+Anyone who had been shown the drawing was surprised at the accuracy.
+His skeptical father took Walter to see family friend, Richard Morris Hunt, a New York architect to ask him what he thought about Walter traveling to the Ludwig-Maximilians-Universität München to study architecture.
+Hunt's response was "Hell yes!
 He must start somewhere."

-For reasons that are unknown his parents were still uncomfortable with the idea of Walter studying abroad.
-Caroline, who was in Munich at the time, suggested that instead of going to Paris Walter stay with her and attend the University of Munich.
-That summer both boys went to Munich and attended classes.
-Robert to courses in general art, Walter began his study of architecture One of their professors was Franz Reber who believed that art should be experienced.
+For reasons that are unknown, his parents were still uncomfortable with the idea of Walter studying abroad.
+Caroline, who was in Munich at the time, suggested that instead of going to Paris, Walter should stay with her and attend the Ludwig-Maximilians-Universität München.
+That summer, both boys went to the Ludwig-Maximilians-Universität München and attended classes.
+Robert attended courses in general art, Walter began his study of architecture.
+One of their professors was Franz Reber, who believed that art should be experienced.
 He put this theory into practice by taking his students on field trips whenever he was introducing a new concept.
-It is during this time that Robert wrote his first novel, In the Quarter, which chronicled the life a student in Paris during the late 1800s.
-After Munich, both young men went to Paris.
-Walter entered the Ecole des Beaux Arts, where he studied at the atelier of Paul Blondel, it was here he met his future architectural partner Ernest Flagg (1857-1947), a cousin of Cornelius Vanderbilt II.
+It is during this time that Robert wrote his first novel, In the Quarter, which chronicled the life as a student in Paris during the late 1800s.
+Thereafter, both young men went to Paris, where Walter entered the Ecole des Beaux Arts and studied at the atelier of Paul Blondel.
+At this atelier, he met his future architectural partner Ernest Flagg (1857-1947), a cousin of Cornelius Vanderbilt II.